 Every weekend, the streets of London explode with dozens of London markets cropping up across the capital.
 Some even make weekday appearances, perfect if you're visiting or for a lunch break wander.

-North and central London markets
+Central London markets

 Covent Garden Market